How to fix: Reporting Error “0x800CCC13” Outlook cannot connect to Server

 The only way to get Outlook up and running in such a case is either to delete the Outlook profile and create the new one to repair the corrupt/damaged PST.
 Let us see how you can fix this Outlook Error a damaged PST can be fixed using the manual as well as automated methods.

-Multiple solutions can fix this error; you might want to try out the following easy fixes.
+Multiple solutions can fix this error outlook cannot connect to the server; you might want to try out the following easy fixes.

 If nothing works, here’s how to fix corrupted PST

-If none of the above-mentioned solutions seems to fix the problem, you will need to repair damaged PST file by using reliable third-party software Stellar Repair for Outlook.
+If none of the above-mentioned solutions seems to fix the problem, you will need to repair the damaged PST files by using reliable third-party software Stellar Repair for Outlook.